Mission

 When is counseling available?

 Counseling services are offered at various times throughout the week (Monday through Friday).
 The Milligan Counseling Center is not set up to accommodate walk-ins.
 Clients (students, faculty, and/or staff) should schedule appointments to ensure that they are seen in a timely manner and that the Counseling Center staff is available to assist them.
-Individuals are instructed to call the Milligan Counseling Center at 423.461.8500, which is available to log telephone messages 24/7.
+Individuals are instructed to call the Milligan Counseling Center at 423.461.8500, email, or fill out the online form.
 Phone calls will be returned within one business day with the exception of weekends (Saturday and Sunday) and holidays, in which case phone calls will be returned by the end of the next business day.

 By appointment.
 Please call 423.461.8500 or email.